SAEON/somisana/toolkit/README.md

 The pyenv tool adds entries to the beginning of your $PATH variable.
 So that when you type in the "python" or "pip" commands, you actually run the "pyenv" tool instead of python or pip (since the first entries on $PATH are from pyenv).
 Pyenv then manages python versions, and you can easily switch between python versions in your terminal.
 The pyenv tool just redirects the python/pip commands to specific Python versions.

-Follow [the instructions for configuring your shell environment](https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv).
+After installing Pyenv, follow [the instructions for configuring your shell environment](https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv).
 Then install the correct Python version (for example `3.10.6` at the time of writing)

 ```sh
 PYTHON_VERSION=3.10.6